The Revelation of Jesus Christ

 Now, brothers, concerning the coming of our Lord Jesus Christ, and concerning our gathering together unto Him.—2 Thessalonians 2:1 MEV

 The Apostle John has a vision of this ”gathering together unto Him.”
 After receiving instructions for the seven churches, the Apostle John has an experience of being caught up to heaven and brought before the throne of God.
 There he witnesses the Church worshipping before the throne of God in Revelation 4 and 5.
 The vision is filled symbols that requires interpretations.
 The key to their interpretation is allowing scripture to interpret scripture.
-The context also provides explanation.
+The context provides the explanation.

 - The rainbow above the throne of God represents grace, remember God’s promise to Noah in the form of a rainbow signifying grace.—4:3

 - The seven lamps represent the Holy Spirit who always brings illumination, the number seven in scripture always speaks of fullness and completion.—4:5

 - The 4 living creatures represents a special class of angels who are directing worship.—4:6,7

 - The Lamb represents the Lord Jesus Christ, the central focus of the chapter.—5:1-7

 - The 24 elders again are clearly identified as believers because only believers can sing the song of the redeemed.—5:8-14